morre95/learning_game.nvim/README.md

 - `u` – make a change and undo it with `u`
 - `p` – paste your last yank starting on the marker

 The game tracks elapsed time, total key presses, and keys per minute.
-When you complete all assignments (or abort the run) you will see a small stats summary.
+When you complete all assignments you get a centered popup with the run’s stats (aborting still shows a notify-only summary).

 ## Installation (LazyVim / lazy.nvim)